robotframework/robotframework/doc/releasenotes/rf-7.4rc1.rst

-`Robot Framework`_ 7.4 is a new feature release with support for `secret variables`_, `typed standard library keywords`_, `enhancements to working with bytes`_ and various other enhancements and bug fixes.
-This release candidate contains all planned features and fixes.
+`Robot Framework`_ 7.4 is a new feature release with support for `secret variables`_, `typed standard library keywords`_, `enhancements to working with bytes`_ and various other features and fixes.
+This release candidate contains all planned code changes.

 Questions and comments related to the release can be sent to the `#devel` channel on `Robot Framework Slack`_ and possible bugs submitted to